igoodridge/nylb-variant-enrichment-pipeline/README.md

 ## Expected output

-The enrichment report (`results/report/enrichment_report.tsv`) should show variants 2, 5, and 8 with enrichment ratios of approximately 10, reflecting their 10x higher sequencing depth in the post-selection library.
+The enrichment report (`results/report/enrichment_report.tsv`) should show variants 2, 5, and 8 with enrichment ratios of approximately 5, reflecting their 5x higher sequencing depth in the post-selection library (500x vs 100x).
 All other variants should have ratios close to 1.

 ## Dependencies